Karyapos/JFK_complete_data_analysis/README.md

 * No single variable explained **taxi_out** time on its own.
 The strongest predictor, **departures**, accounted for only **3.62% R²**, confirming a low‑signal dataset

 Based on these findings, stakeholders decided to proceed with a focused analysis centered on **wind** and **departures**, as these variables showed the most consistent relationships.
+The full reproducible code for this section is available on [RPubs](https://rpubs.com/Karyapos/1420134).

 ## Phase 3 — Power BI Dashboard